When the narcissist uses the present to create dreams of the future, that will only ever exists in your imagination.

 “A narcissist is a con artist.
 They sell you a dream to deliver you a nightmare.

 They might actually deliver some of those dreams.
-Still, there will be strings attached as whatever they do is to exploit others to get their needs met, they will also make sure they use your past against you to deliver you all your worst nightmares, which often leaves us completely confused, feeling like we are going crazy, full of self-doubt, full of anxiety full of fear, and many more.
+Still, there will be strings attached as to whatever narcissists do is to exploit others to get their needs met.
+They will also make sure they use your past against you to deliver you all your worst nightmares, which often leaves us completely confused, feeling like we are going crazy, full of self-doubt, full of anxiety full of fear, and many more.

 What is future faking?

 It’s another manipulation tactic used by many narcissistic people.
 Future faking is when the narcissist uses our future to control us in our present.